simondlevy/Hackflight/webots/README.md

 ```

 If you have a game controller or R/C transmitter with adapter dongle, you can
-use that to fly;  otherwise, the simulator will advise you that no such device
+use that to fly (right shoulder button to takeoff and land);  otherwise, the
-was found and instruct you on how to fly with the keyboard.
-The following devices
+simulator will advise you that no such device was found and instruct you on how
-are currently supported:
+to fly with the keyboard.
+The following devices are currently supported:

 * [MGEAR Wired Controller for PS3](https://www.officedepot.com/a/products/7123231/Gear-Wired-Controller-For-PS3-Black/)
 * [Logitech Gamepad F310](https://www.amazon.com/gp/product/B003VAHYQY)